Attleboro, MA, United States

 - Supervise camper health and safety, proactively communicate with parents and staff, and provide leadership for campers and teen counselors in training;

-- Participate in mandated camp training and utilize learning including: natural history, communication, group management and teaching techniques specific to our c&
+- Participate in mandated camp training and utilize learning including: natural history, communication, group management and teaching techniques specific to our camp;

 - Assume additional related duties as requested.